-When I was teaching in the classroom, entrance exams for kindergarten were also used to determine student ability.
-Similarly to my daughter's choose, early literacy/reading skills were the major factor we were looking at, but there was a giant difference.
+At my previous school, entrance exams for kindergarten were also used to determine student ability.
+Early literacy/reading skills were the major factor we assessed, but there was a glaring difference.

 We were creating MIXED ABILITY classrooms.
 You see, just because a child is advanced in one area, doesn't mean they're advanced in all areas (and vice versa).

 Mixed ability classes help all to excel.
-In contrast, it has been shown that creating a high achieving vs low achieving class can be detrimental to the students classified as under performing.
+In contrast, some research has shown that creating a high achieving vs low achieving class can be detrimental to the students classified as underperforming.

 Mixed ability grouping is more equitable and helps lower achieving students.
 Also, mixed ability grouping allows high achieving students to excel in leadership roles.
 To read more on the research behind these statements check out this post by learningaccelerator.org.